Mary Mitchell Gabriel: Career

 Gabriel worked at the Emple Knitting Mill in Brewer, Maine.
 She moved back to Princeton when she received money from the Maine Indian Land Claims Settlement, and made and sold her baskets there.
 "Every person who looks at my basket asks, 'How long did it take you to make this?'" she said in 1995.
 "You could say forever", she answered.

-In 1993 she won the Maine Arts Commssion's Individual Artist Award, and she was one of the founders of the Maine Indian Basket Makers Alliance.
+In 1993 she won the Maine Arts Commission's Individual Artist Award, and she was one of the founders of the Maine Indian Basket Makers Alliance.
 In 1994, she was awarded a National Heritage Fellowship from the National Endowment for the Arts, and a Maryann Hartman Award from the University of Maine.
 At the Hartman Awards ceremony, she delivered her acceptance speech in Passamaquoddy.
 The Center for the Study of Lives at the University of Southern Maine made a documentary, "Gabriel Women: Passamaquoddy Basketmakers" (1999), about Mary Gabriel and her daughters Sylvia and Clare.